hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> Phosphorilation sites are relevant to interpreting ELM motif detections...
 >>> because???

-6. The second row shows when domains are detected from the SMART (9600884,25300481) or Pfam (9600884) database.
+step 6.
+The second row shows when domains are detected from the SMART (9600884,25300481) or Pfam (9600884) database.
 Annotations are retrieved from SMART (both SMART and Pfam), and also include low complexity regions.
    Hovering the mouse over the domain reveals the domain name and its start